 Muscle soreness

-As already mentioned, high-intensity training can damage muscle fibers, which allows the muscle to grow when these fibers recover.
+As mentioned, high-intensity training can damage muscle fibers, which allows the muscle to grow when these fibers recover.
 This process causes a sensation of soreness, which carries no risk to physical health and can be reversed with simple active rest.

 Muscle contracture